 The CircleCI Insights dashboard allows you to monitor workflows and track the performance of your builds.

 To access the Insights endpoint, navigate to the CircleCI web UI and click the Insights tab.
-This brings up a dashboard of important metrics showing the performance of your pipelines over time, along with additional data on resource and credit consumption that you can use to predict and control costs.
+This brings up a dashboard of important metrics showing the performance of your pipelines over time.
+There is also data about resource and credit consumption that you can use to predict and control costs.

 You can use the filters to narrow down the data, showing a specific tag’s triggered pipelines.